Start9Labs/documentation/site/source/contribute/documentation.rst

     .. group-tab:: Editing an existing page:

         #.
-Click through the relevant directory, find the find the article you'd like to edit and select it:
+Click through the relevant directory, find the article you'd like to edit and select it:

             .. figure:: /_static/images/contribution/click-article.png
                 :width: 60%